 The best way to spend two days in Venice, Italy

-Use the links below to see suggestions for two days of sightseeing in Venice, to pack as much in as possible during your time there.
+Use the links below for two days of sightseeing in Venice to pack as much as possible during your time there.

 Day 1: The best of Venice island